Racial Justice Advocacy Workshop 2017 - L8809

 The Workshop will bring leading advocates working on racial justice litigation related to the topics listed above to speak at the law school every other week during the semester.
 These sessions will offer students the opportunity to discuss with civil rights advocates the role of lawyers in larger social movements, the notion of “success without victory” (how losing a lawsuit can still mark success by raising, framing, and advancing the underlying issues that were at stake in the case), the relationship of litigation to strategies based in the Freedom of Information Act, legislative hearings, media campaigns, and direct action.

 Students will be expected to attend every session of the Workshop, prepare written questions in advance of the sessions with outside speakers, and write a 10 page final paper in which they critically evaluate the role of litigation in racial justice movements.
 In the weeks when there is no speaker we will read background materials that situate the speakers’ presentations in the context of systemic thinking about strategic litigation.
-In addition, students who have registered for a Supervised Experiential Project will have the opportunity to discuss their placements in class (subject to confidentiality concerns relevant to the interests of clients at their placement).

 January 17th: Intro to the Workshop - Martin Luther King, Jr. Letter from a Birmingham Jail

 February 14th: Sarah Geraghty – Managing Attorney for Impact Litigation Unit, Southern Center for Human Rights: Debtors Prisons, Privatized Probation, & Financing of the Criminal Justice System

 - Elizabeth King, et al. v.
 Consolidated Gov't of Columbus, et al. - Complaint

 - Cleopatra Harrison v.
 Consolidated Gov't of Columbus, et al. - Motion and brief in support of class certification. filed this week.